 One of the constant questions on a brand marketer’s mind is, “what do my customers want?”
 And while the answer is simple, the route to achievement is often more challenging.

 Today, customers value their experiences with a brand perhaps above any other attribute such as price or quality.
 In fact, Cloud Cherry cited data that revealed 69% of customers switch brands due to real or perceived poor service, with quality being cited as the reason by only 13% of respondents.
 Additionally, Accenture reported 82% of brand switchers believe companies could have retained them with better experiences and more accurate expectations.

 The reality is that customers expect brands to respond to their constantly changing, fickle shopping habits with complete seamlessness.
 In other words, consumers want brands that can integrate customer data to personalize their interactions and provide a continuous, connected journey as they transition from one device to another, and from online to offline and back again.
-Seamless experiences put customers at the center of every interaction, keep them engaged and remove friction from their paths.
+Seamless customer experiences put customers at the center of every interaction, keep them engaged and remove friction from their paths.